orionrobots/orionrobots.github.io/content/2024/01/04/dialing-in-my-3d-printer.md

 ---
-title: Dialing in my 3D printer for better prints
+title: Dialling in my 3D printer for better prints
 description: I've been working on getting my 3D printer to print better, and have been making some progress
 date: 2024-01-04
 tags: [3d printing, robot building, piwars 2024]